 - Some routes still work better on foot or via transit

-Now that you’ve chosen strategies intentionally, it’s time to book with tools and tactics that protect your budget.
+Now that you’ve chosen strategies deliberately, it’s time to book with tools and tactics that help protect the budget.

 Practical Booking Tips and Tools

-Booking is where savings can either hold steady—or quietly evaporate.
+Booking is where savings can either hold steady—or slip away quietly.
 These tips help you find good prices while staying flexible enough to react.

 • For flights and lodging, earlier often helps, but prices can still shift.